-I firstly want to mention that if you’re staying in Condado, you should definitely make dinner reservations as soon as you can.
-While there are plenty of restaurants in Old San Juan that allow walk-ins, options for quality dinner spots in Condado can be scarce with all the tourists.
+Firstly, if you’re staying in Condado, you should make dinner reservations as soon as you can.
+Even though there are plenty of restaurants in Old San Juan that allow walk-ins, options for quality dinner spots in Condado can be scarce with all the tourists.

 Your best bet is to make some backup reservations on OpenTable with my recommendations below.
 And then once you arrive in San Juan, you can cancel or modify them as you like.

-Here are some of my favorites and a couple crowd-favorite restaurants.
+Here are some of my favorites and a couple of crowd-favorite restaurants.

 Serafina San Juan